richinex/actorus/README.md

 # Actorus

 A Rust library providing a simple async API with actor-based reliability for LLM interactions.
-Built on an actor pattern architecture for fault tolerance, concurrency, and distributed agent systems.
+Built on an actor pattern architecture.

 ## Overview